• As low as $616/Night

 • Condo

 Located in the historic building inside The Restoration Hotel the One Bedroom Residence combines the residential feel you crave with the amenities and facilities you would expect from a luxury boutique hotel.
 The Restoration Hotel is at the corner of King and Wentworth just two blocks from Market St. and within walking distance of Charleston's famed stores, attractions, and world class dining.
-Your residence features one king bed, full bath, entirely equipped kitchen, sizable living space, and a washer and dryer.
+Your residence features one king bed, full bath, completely equipped kitchen, sizable living space, and a washer and dryer.
 The Restoration Hotel features an on-site spa treatments, restaurant, relaxation pool, and much more.

 About the Area